Fiat Toro: Safety

 The Toro has front disc brakes.

-The Toro in its most basic Latin American configuration with 2 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP in 2018.
+The Toro in its most basic Latin American market configuration with 2 airbags received 4 stars for adult occupants and 4 stars for infants from Latin NCAP in 2018.
 The Toro had a total score enough for five stars for adult protection, however it did not meet the prerequisite that a side head protection device be fitted as standard across the range and pass a side pole impact test.
 Fiat sponsored a side pole test on a variant with the optional head airbags fitted and Latin NCAP confirmed that it passed the side pole test, indicating that the model would have achieved five stars, had the head airbags been standard equipment.

 Sales

 Facelift

 The Toro facelift was released in April 2021.
-It is equipped with a new turbocharged 1.3-liter engine running with petrol/ethanol. available in Brazil in Endurance, Freedom, Volcano, Ranch, and Ultra trim levels.
+It is equipped with a new turbocharged 1.3-liter engine running with petrol/ethanol.
+Available in Brazil in Endurance, Freedom, Volcano, Ranch, and Ultra trim levels.